Möbius Syndrome

 1. Classical Möbius Syndrome

-Defined by bilateral congenital palsy of the abducens and facial nerves, classical Möbius syndrome presents with facial immobility and inability to abduct the eyes laterally.
-This “pure” form lacks significant limb or systemic involvement but often includes subtle palate, tongue, or swallowing anomalies pmc.ncbi.nlm.nih.gov.
+Defined by congenital palsy of the abducens and facial nerves, classical Möbius syndrome presents with facial immobility and inability to abduct the eyes laterally.
+This “pure” form lacks significant limb or involvement but often includes subtle palate, tongue, or swallowing anomalies pmc.ncbi.nlm.nih.gov.

-2. Unilateral Möbius Syndrome
+2. Möbius Syndrome

 In rare cases, only one side of the face is affected, with paralysis and abduction deficits limited to a single hemiface.
 Patients may compensate with contralateral muscle activity, though facial asymmetry and strabismus remain hallmark features en.wikipedia.org.